MAC Flighty Collection — A Little Too Fickle?

 Who wouldn’t be smitten with these shades, right?
 Without a second thought, then, I decided to try a look with two of the shades: Trophy and Reward Yourself.
 I wanted to keep the look incredibly simple since it was particularly hot on the day I tried them (we broke 100 degrees in NYC), not to mention stiflingly humid.
 I applied the lighter Trophy shade to my lids and then opened up the eyes by smoothing on the Reward Yourself color along the crease and blending it into the outer corners of eyes ever so lightly.

-Below, you’ll find two images that show how my eyes looked immediately after I had completed the application process:
+Below, you’ll find an image that shows how my eyes looked immediately after I had completed the application process:

 Think I’m exaggerating?
 Just look at the horror documented in the photo below, taken about 30 minutes after I applied the Big Bounce Shadow hues: